lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Election Types, Calculation of Results, next steps based on results

 ## Quantum Computing, Blockains, Smart Contracts, and Voting Systems: Security Planning
+- Are aspects of smart contracts useful for issues such as a runoff where potentially two or more groups of participants are in conflict/competition?

 ## Voting systems in general:
 1. high tech and low tech, voting and information